 Biking: We totally encourage biking and will have on-site security, but locking your bike outside is at your own risk.

-Little Flyers Program: Childcare with kids services, songs and snacks, and a lunch included ($35 per child per holiday).
+Little Flyers Program (ages 18 months – 12 years): An experience for kids including services, songs and snacks, and a lunch included ($40 per child per holiday).
 It will be fun, interactive, hands-on learning experiences for kids throughout Rosh Hashanah and Yom Kippur.
 For safety reasons, kids under 13 are not permitted in the building unsupervised.
 If you plan to have your children with you 100% of the time and not in Little Flyers, get them their own Boarding Pass (kids under 12 are free!).

 Be a Hero.
 High Holiday Levites (aka Volunteers) – We Need YOU!

-With over 1500 people in attendance last year, we need hands and hearts dedicated to creating a safe, friendly, loving and supportive space; from set-up to registration to close-down.
-Fill out our volunteer form if you’re interested in volunteering to make this year’s High Holidays a success!
+With over 1900 people in attendance, we need hands and hearts dedicated to creating a safe, friendly, loving and supportive space; from set-up to registration to close-down.
+Sign up if you’re interested in volunteering to make this year’s High Holidays a success!

 The security of the community at High Holidays is very important to us!
 We can use your help to ensure that everyone at High Holidays has a safe and spiritually uplifting experience.
 To that end: